 In special circumstances, observations that cannot be supported with the warm IRAC AOT may be executed with Instrument Engineering Requests (IERs).
 The longest continuous observation executed during the cryogenic mission was ~ 70 hours.
 Due to the SSC resources required to support the creation and execution of IERs, these observations will be approved in a limited number of cases and only for very highly ranked science programs.
-Any program that requires the generation of IERs should consult with the SSC well in advance of submitting the proposal.
+The principal investigator for any program that requires the generation of IERs should consult with the SSC well in advance of submitting the proposal.